A smarter way to manage applications and inspections – we’re now using Submit-a-Plan and InspectMate

 4. Reversions & Government Guidance

-Where several private building control approvers/inspectors have unfortunately gone into administration or no longer operating, the responsibility for overseeing building control functions for affected projects in Hertfordshire automatically transfers to us—HBC, your local authority building control provider.
+Where several private building control approvers/inspectors have unfortunately gone into administration or no longer operating, the responsibility for overseeing building control functions for affected projects in Hertfordshire after 7 days automatically transfers to us – HBC, your local authority building control provider.
+The control of the works is transferred (‘reverted’) to the Local Authority.
+We are obliged to take on control of incomplete Initial Notice works.
 This is called a ‘Reversion’.

-Our well-established systems are already in place to handle this transition smoothly.
+Our well-established systems are already in place to facilitate a smooth transition.
 As a representative of 8 local authorities, we are financially secure and well-positioned to provide long-term, reliable service.

 There will be a fee payable to cover the costs of dealing with your reversion.
 This will be individually determined in most cases, and will be no less than the standard charges we make for a Regularisation application for similar work.